Thornaby F.C.: Women's and girls' football

 The club established its first women's teams in the summer of 2021.
 The Women's first team has competed in the North Riding Women's Football League, Premier Division and in the North East Regional Women's Football League Northern Division.
 Home fixtures are also played at Teesdale Park.
 Their U16 girls competed in the Russell Foster Premier Division, winning the league shield and North Riding County Cup in their first season.
 As of June 2024 there were girls' teams for Under 7, Under 8, Under 10, Under 11 and Under 15, with 100 girls and women playing.

 In June 2024, the committee of Thornaby FC led by Trevor Wing voted to remove the entire female section of the club, ranging from under 7s to the women's team.
 The club lost their shirt sponsor, Britcab, just hours after the announcement.
 The club's chair, Garry Morris, posted on X to say that he disagreed with the decision, asking other members of the board to reconsider their decision and their position as board members.
 People expressing support for the Thornaby women included politician Andy McDonald, footballer Beth Mead and life peeress and Olympic wheelchair athlete Tanni Grey-Thompson.
 Six members of the board who had supported the decision resigned on 10 June.
 The decision was reversed on 13 June, with Alison McGee of the club's sponsor Durata being named CEO, Garry Morris as managing director and Philip Genery, Rachel Stonehouse, and McGee's husband John McGee as board members.
+In July 2024, Former Middlesbrough forward Andy Campbell was brought in as Director of Football working across both teams at the club.

-The 2024/25 the women's team went on to win the league.
+The 2024–25 the women's team went on to win the league.

+Manager Claire Streeter, who guided the team to promotion, left the club in October 2025.
+After months of searching, Curtis Collantine was appointed as Women's First Team Manager.
+Curtis guided Thornaby Women to a 16 game winning streak, guaranteeing promotion to the FA Women's National League North Division One.

+Further controversy followed in April 2026 when it was announced by the North Riding County FA that the women's County Cup Final was to be played at a different venue to the men's.
+Thornaby FC campaigned this attracting attention across social media.
+In May 2026 the decision was overturned and final scheduled to be played at the Riverside Stadium.